DataCamp Competitions are designed to closely mirror data analyst challenges to help learners apply their skills to real-world problems and datasets.

 How do I submit my publication?

 DataCamp Competitions accept submissions created in the Workspace, DataCamp’s in-browser IDE.
 To start your competition workspace choose a technology by clicking on the corresponding button—”Start with Python” or “Start with R”.
 You’ll see a newly created workspace that will include a competition overview and data to work with to write and run your analysis.
-All required packages are included in the template.

 What makes a winning solution?